ReachableCEO/StartupStarterPackage/src/ProductPlan/Glossary-Standard-Terms.md

 ### Maintainability > Understandability

-Will it be easy for (future) developers to understand how the system works?
+Will it be easy for (./future.md) developers to understand how the system works?

 ### Maintainability > Evolvability